prody/ProDy/doc/reference/usage/selection-operations.rst

-Before reading this section, familiarity with :ref:`selections` might be helpful.
+Before reading this section, familiarity with :ref:`selections` can be helpful.

-Let's import all classes and functions from ProDy and parse coordinates from PDB structure 1p38:
+Let's import all classes and functions from ProDy and parse coordinates from the PDB structure 1p38:

 >>> from prody import *
 >>> prot = parsePDB('1p38')